genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/system-def-api.md

 ---

-System-definition file is the base of all configurations.
-Explained below different functions available to get properties specified in the system-definition.kts file.
+The system-definition file is the base of all configurations.
+Explained below are the different functions available to get properties specified in the system-definition.kts file.
-Default methods have implementation to provide default values for property, for more information follow this [link](/platform-reference/essential-information/system_definitions-latest)
+Default methods have implementation to provide default values for property.
+For more information, follow this [link](/platform-reference/essential-information/system_definitions-latest)

 Most of the functions are to get/set particular property.

 Use functions `get` or `getItem` if you add any other property whose getter/setter function is not available

 You can access system definition properties in two ways:

 ## Using existing APIs